telefonicaid/fiware-orion/README.md

 version of **NGSI** - **NGSI-v2** is sufficient please use the original unforked [Orion](https://github.com/telefonicaid/fiware-orion) instead.

-This component is currenrtly a beta release but already passing most of the [NGSI-LD test suite](https://github.com/FIWARE/NGSI-LD_TestSuite)
+This component is currently a beta release but already passing most of the [NGSI-LD test suite](https://github.com/FIWARE/NGSI-LD_TestSuite)

 Examples of **NGSI-LD** can be found in [ETSI](https://forge.etsi.org/gitlab/NGSI-LD/NGSI-LD/tree/master/examples).
 See